SnigdhadebRoyChowdhury/learningDBT/README.md

 **Setting up the dbt environment:**

+*If you want to set up everything from scratch* :
 - Open up your IDE of choice and create a virtual environment in Python
 - Once that is done, run the command, `pip install dbt-postgres==1.9.0`(*if you are using any other data platform, please install the correspoding module*)
 - Once this is done, run the command `dbt --help` to verify whether dbt core has been installed or not